 Getting going for next season starts with that first step of deciding how important ski racing is to you.
 Here are some questions to ask yourself:

 - How big are your ski racing goals for next season?

 - How hard are your competitors going to be working in the off-season?

 - How badly do you want it?!?!

 The key to achieving your goals next winter is to start now!
 Talk is cheap.
 It’s easy to say you want to be a great ski racer; it’s an entirely different thing to actually do the work necessary.
 If your goals are at all high, the only chance you will have is to commit to an intensive off-season physical, on-snow, and mental training program.
 Your goal when you get in the starting gate of your first race next season is to be able to say: “I’m as prepared as I can be to achieve my goals.”
 And, with all of that hard work in the off-season that you “deposited in the bank,” the chances are you will be successful and reach your goals.

-Note: I received many emails and calls during the winter from parents and junior programs about working with their athletes.
-My response was that the race season is not the time to focus on mental preparation.
-But, as my article above suggests, now is the time.
-If I can be of any help in the coming off season to racers, parents, or clubs, please feel free to contact me (firstname.lastname@example.org; 415-322-8425).
+Note#2: I received many emails and calls during the winter from parents and junior programs about working with their athletes.
+As my article above suggests, now is the time.
+If I can be of any help in the coming off season to racers, parents, or clubs, please feel free to contact me (email@example.com; 415-322-8425).

-Click here to view the Inside the Ski Racing Mind archive
+Click here to go to the Inside the Ski Racing Mind Archive